webplatform/docs-wpd/Projects/SSO/MediaWikiExtension/index.md

 == Configuration sample ==

-To use our Accounts server, you have to ask us [mailto:team-webplatform-systems@w3.org] to add your webapp to our OAuth Resource Server.
+To use our Accounts server, you have to ask us [mailto:team-webplatform-systems@w3.org on the team-webplatform-systems mailing list] to add your webapp to our OAuth Resource Server.

 <syntaxhighlight>
 require_once( "$IP/extensions/WebPlatformAuth/WebPlatformAuth.php" );